Skip to Main Content

 English as a Second Language (ESL)

-The New School’s English Language Studies Department offers English language instruction from the low-intermediate to the advanced level for speakers of other languages.
+The New School’s Center for English Language Studies offers English language instruction from the low-intermediate to the advanced level for speakers of other languages.
 Students can take individual ESL courses or enroll in a full-time noncredit intensive certificate program that includes advanced language training to prepare for general or subject-specific study at the university.
-Contact the English Language Studies Department for more information at elsc@newschool.edu.
+Contact the Center for English Language Studies for more information at elsc@newschool.edu.

 Parsons undergraduate and graduate students who demonstrate the need for continued English language development are required to take a sequence of ESL courses as part of their degree.
 Selected students in the College of Performing Arts and Parsons can participate in Language Supported courses; please see college-specific degree requirements pages for more information.